f2015537/To-do-app/README.md

 ```
 There should be no errors if node was installed correctly.

 Install all dependencies in package.json file.
-This can be done by navigating to the cloned communities directory in the command prompt/terminal/console and running the following commands:
+This can be done by navigating to the cloned To-do-app directory in the command prompt/terminal/console and running the following commands:

 ```
 $ cd To-do-app